harshita-gupta/cs262-logical-clock/README.md

 ## Usage
 Clone the repo and run: python run.py "log_file_name"

-where log_file_name is the prefix you want for each of your log files' names (our program will create 3 logs for each machine and name them according to the prefix you choose).
+where log_file_name is the prefix you want for each of your log files' names (our program will create a log for each machine and name them according to the prefix you choose).

 For example: python run.py "log_trial_1"